microsoft/WindowsAppSDK/README.md

 Some caveats about 0.5...

 * Requires using MSIX (1.0 won't require MSIX)
-* Only includes WinUI / DWriteCore / MRT Core right now
+* Only includes WinUI 3 / Text rendering / Localization right now
 * WinUI 3 cannot yet be intermixed with other UI frameworks (XAML Islands will enable this in the future).
 To use WinUI 3, either start with a new app, or you can replace your existing app's UI completely with WinUI 3